aswinayyolath/proposals/095-stretch-cluster.md

 #### Other prototype configuration items and limitations

-1. The central cluster operator for the protoype could assume that Submariner is the only supported networking technology at this time, but to allow for additional technologies an annotation is added to the Kafka resource:
+1. The central cluster operator needs to know which of the Cloud Native Network projects has been pre-configured.
+This is currently set on the Kafka CR using an annotation:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2